Kozea/WeasyPrint/docs/hacking.rst

 <http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#The_main_flow>`_,
 the rendering of a document in WeasyPrint goes like this:

-1. The HTML document is fetched and parsed into a tree of elements (like DOM)
+1. The HTML document is fetched and parsed into a tree of elements (like DOM).
-2. CSS stylesheets (either found in the HTML or supplied by the user) are fetched and parsed
+2. CSS stylesheets (either found in the HTML or supplied by the user) are fetched and parsed.
-3. The stylesheets are applied to the DOM tree
+3. The stylesheets are applied to the DOM-like tree.
-4. The DOM tree with styles is transformed into a *formatting structure* made of rectangular boxes.
+4. The DOM-like tree with styles is transformed into a *formatting structure* made of rectangular boxes.
 5. These boxes are *laid-out* with fixed dimensions and position onto pages.
-6. For each page, the boxes:

-  - are re-ordered to observe stacking rules, and
-  - are drawn on a PDF page.
+6. For each page, the boxes are re-ordered to observe stacking rules, and are drawn on a PDF page.
 7. Cairo’s PDF is modified to add metadata such as bookmarks and hyperlinks.